 The City Of Toronto places e-bikes into two categories : pedal-assisted e-bikes (pedelecs) and power-assisted electric bikes.

 Power-assisted e-bikes operate solely by motor power and are only allowed on roads and painted bike lanes.
-They may be bicycle-style, scooter-style or moped-style – and regardless of style of appearance, they do not require any muscular power or pedaling to move.
+They may be bicycle-style, scooter-style or moped-style – and regardless of the style of appearance, they do not require any muscular power or pedalling to move.
 They follow all of the laws in Ontario for e-bikes.

 As for parking e-bikes in Toronto :